wuyichen24/system-design-knowledge/patterns/transaction_patterns/Two_Phase_Commit.md

       - Each participant sends an acknowledgement to the coordinator.

 ### Implementation
-- The coordinator must write its commit or abort decision to a transaction log on disk before sending commit or abort requests to participants.
+- Commit point: The coordinator must write its commit or abort decision to a transaction log on disk before sending commit or abort requests to participants.

 ### Optimizations
 - **Presumed Abort (2PC-PA) and Presumed Commit (2PC-PC)**: